- Rebecca Griffiths

 Block out one hour once a week or reflect whenever you get a moment - even just two minutes to reflect on a good meeting, a disappointing presentation or a fraught conversation can help you become more effective.

-While it may seem counterintuitive during a time of crisis, slowing down and taking a look back to reflect may be the best thing you can do to increase your effectiveness and performance in 2022.
+Slowing down and taking a look back to reflect may be the best thing you can do to increase your effectiveness and performance in 2023.